matthiasprobst/synpivimage/README.md

 # synpivimage

-Tool to build synthetic Particle Image Velocimetry (PIV) images.
+Tool to build synthetic Particle Image Velocimetry (PIV) images based on commonly accepted literature.

+It uses the commonly used assumptions and DOES NOT include optical aberrations, such as lens distortion or such.
+Noise can be added and particles can be moved, to create a synthetic A-B-image pair.

+A GUI helps to investigate the effect of the parameters on the image(s).

+**Note, that this package is still under development and the API might change.**

 The image particles density distribution is modelled as described in the Book "Particle Image Velocimetry: A Practical Guide" by Raffel et al. (https://doi.org/10.1007/978-3-319-68852-7).